ericasauv09/Personal/Onsite-notifications-outline.md

 ## Measuring success

 - Objective: Action items and critical updates are elevated for our users
+    - KR 1: 90% of  users who have a notification on their My VA dashboard interact with it in some way (dismissal, link click)
+    - KR 2: 100% of users who have an action item have a notificaiton on their My VA Dashboard (new debt, claim information needed, education information needed)
 - Objective: Users are able to act on action items quicker
+    - KR 1: Users who have a notification on their My VA dashboard complete action items 10% quicker than before they had notifications
 - Objective: Users have a clear understanding of the information that is most important for them to act on
+    - KR 1: User Medallia feedback does not include any confusion about the notifications
 - Objective: Users are not overwhlemed or confused by the amount of notifications
+    - KR 1: User Medallia feedback does not include any confusion about the notificaitons
+    - KR 2: User Medallia feedback does not include any complaints about too many notifications
 - Initial metrics will be tracked as part of the [on-site notifications MVP](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/notifications/vagov-notifications/mvp#measuring-success).

 ## Projects